Finding it difficult to control your eating?

 - Feeling a sense of secrecy to your behaviour – and you’ll go to great lengths to hide it2Grilo CM, Ivezaj V, White MA.
 Evaluation of the DSM-5 severity indicator for binge eating disorder in a community sample.
 Behaviour Research and Therapy.
 2015;66:72-76..

-There are three broad “maintaining factors” – that is, factors that contribute to an episode3Fairburn CG.
+There are three broad “maintaining factors” – that is, factors that contribute to the persistence of binge eating3Fairburn CG.
 Cognitive behavior therapy and eating disorders.
 New York, NY: Guilford Press 2008.:

 Shape and weight overvaluation